deepchecks/deepchecks/docs/source/nlp/usage_guides/text_data_object.rst

 Describe data
 -----------------------------

-The ``describe()`` function is a great way to get an overview of your textual data.
-The function output displays the label distribution, texts distribution across selected properties and statistical information regarding the data.
-You can use the function on the TextData object using:
+The ``describe()`` function is a great way to get a quick overview of your dataset.
+The calling the function will display the label distribution, the distribution of the calculated :ref:`text properties <nlp__properties_guide>` and statistical information.
+You can use the function in the following way:

 >>> text_data.describe()